-Sales and marketing expense increased \$9.3 million, or 28%, in the first quarter of 2012 compared to the first quarter of 2011, primarily due to increased personnel costs.
-Cash-based personnel costs increased \$6.1 million due to higher salaries, commissions, and benefits resulting from increased headcount in order to expand our sales infrastructure.
-We also incurred a \$1.5 million increase in stock-based compensation expense and a \$1.0 million increase due to marketing related activities.
-We intend to continue to make investments in our sales resources and infrastructure, which are critical to support sustainable growth but expect sales and marketing expense as a percentage of revenue to decline in the second half of 2012.
+Sales and marketing expense increased by \$8.4 million, or 23%, in the three months ended June 30, 2012 compared to the three months ended June 30, 2011, primarily due to increased personnel costs.
+Cash-based personnel costs increased by \$5.5 million due to higher salaries, commissions, and benefits resulting from increased headcount in order to expand our sales infrastructure.
+We also incurred a \$1.8 million increase in stock-based compensation expense, a \$0.6 million increase in marketing related activities, a \$0.2 million increase in occupancy-related costs, and a \$0.3 million increase in depreciation and other expenses.
+We intend to continue to make investments in our sales resources and infrastructure, which are critical to support sustainable growth but expect sales and marketing expense as a percentage of revenue to decline in the second half of fiscal 2012.